Azure/reliable-web-app-pattern-dotnet/deploy-solution.md

     </tr>
     </table>

-10. Grant your account access to Azure App Configuration Service
+10. Grant your account access to Azure App Configuration Service and Storage

     <table>
     <tr>